-"...It's not that I hate chocolate, I love chocolate!
-It's literally one of the best things ever made in this world.
-All I'm saying is that I don't like chocolate chips in my icecream, that's all.
-I love icecream, even a flavor as plain, old, boring vanilla is amazing.
+"...And it's not that I don't like chocolate.
+I love chocolate!
+It's literally one of the best things in this world.
+All I'm saying is that I don't like chocolate chips in my ice cream, that's all.
+I love ice cream, even a flavor as plain, old, boring vanilla is amazing.
 And I love chocolate almost more than life itself.
 But I like the two to be separate, you know?"

 "Karen, for god's sake!"

 "Yeah?"
 Karen pressed the phone to her ear, not because she couldn't hear her mother on the other end but because any kind of warmth in the chilly night was very much welcome.
 She changed hands and put the phone to the other ear, she had walked out of the door without gloves on that morning and she was regretting it.
 Around her, the paths were shiny with freshly fallen rain that perfectly reflected the large moon above her.
 When did that happen?
 She could have sworn the sky was orange and the sun just setting a minute ago.

 "Karen, maybe it's time for you to find some actual friends to talk to about these, obviously very interesting, observations you seem to enjoy going on and on about?" her mother asked.

 Karen growled.
 "Not this again, mom."

 "How did the job hunt go today?"